AxdeKlerk/BotB-25/TESTING.md

 After a quick Google search it returned the possibility that there was an error in trying to open disabled extensions and suggested that I open the website in Incognito mode.
 This resolved the issue and everything worked.
 I deleted all my cache and cookies and didn't have the problem again.

-2.2 The second major issue was trying to get the corresponding Youtube videos to pla in the iframe pop-up when the Launch button was pressed.
+2.2 The second major issue was trying to get the corresponding Youtube videos to play in the iframe pop-up when the Launch button was pressed.

 ----------********